-- Laws adopted by the Parliament (constitutional laws, organic laws and ordinary laws);
+- legislation adopted by Parliament (constitutional law, organic law and ordinary law);

-- Government legislative acts (orders, emergency orders, decisions);
+- legislative acts of the Government (orders, emergency orders, decisions);

-- Legislative acts issued by the central government administration (ministerial orders, instructions and regulations);
+- legislative acts issued by central government (Ministerial orders, guidelines and regulations);

-- Legislative acts issued by the local government administration (County Councils, Local Councils, Bucharest General Council);
+- legislative acts issued by the local government bodies (the County Council, the Local Council, the Bucharest Municipality General Council);

-- International treaties to which Romania is party.
+- international treaties to which Romania is a party.

 Types of legal instruments – description